 As concerns are being raised about Fibre-Optic cabling for broadband being the ‘backhaul’ for 5G, as well as issues with fibre-optic connections to existing systems causing electromagnetic interference (EMI), and already affecting some people adversely, should we really be advocating fibre-optic as a “safe” technology or a “safe” alternative to 5G?

-100% pure fibre cabling, with no additions, to the router at the home or premises may well be safer and healthier, but as time goes on, we will see that this set up will rarely, if ever, be the case.
+100% pure fibre cabling, with no wireless elements or additions, to the router, at the home or premises is the safer option.
+But as time goes on, we will see that this safer set up may not be employed in most situations.

 What industry are saying about Fibre-Optic and 5G

 Full-fibre is the secret ingredient behind 5G success https://www.5gradar.com

 ‘5G wireless small cells and their fibre wireline networks will never be mutually exclusive.
 Think of a city’s network like the human anatomy: 5G will function as the capillaries (mobile fronthaul) of a city’s networking system, but internet traffic will travel nearly its entire journey in the veins or arteries (fibre backhaul)’.